 Andrew Bursky and Tim Fazio started Atlas Holdings in 2002 with the purchase of a small paper mill in rural Indiana that employed 85 people.
-Over the last 16 years, their strategy hasn’t changed much but the team of investment professionals and operating partners with whom they work has grown significantly in terms of capacity and capability.
-Today, Atlas and its affiliates own 17 companies that employ approximately 21,000 people in more than 200 manufacturing and distribution facilities across the globe.
+Since then, their strategy hasn’t changed much but the team of investment professionals and operating partners with whom they work has grown significantly in terms of capacity and capability.
+Today, Atlas and its affiliates own 26 companies that employ approximately 50,000 people in 300 manufacturing and distribution facilities across the globe.

 Andy and Tim didn’t start with a grand vision to create a diversified company of this scale.